 Public hatchling releases take place around sunrise due to a combination of factors.
-The most important factor involves the biological needs of the hatching turtles, our first priority.
+The most important factor involves the biological needs of the hatching turtles.

 Although it can take 1-4 days for a nest to hatch, most hatchlings reach a point where they can be released sometime during the night or in the early morning.
-As they emerge from their eggs, hatchling sea turtles are often lethargic and slow moving at first, using little energy.
+As they emerge from their eggs, hatchling sea turtles are often lethargic and slow, using little energy.
 But the newly hatched turtles have a special, limited energy reserve.
-Tapping into this energy reserve helps them dig their way to the surface from deep down in the sand; crawl across what must seem like miles of beach for these tiny animals; swim against the incoming waves to leave the shore; and swim out to open waters until they can find a safe place to hide.
-They do not eat for their first few days of life, and must rely on this limited energy reserve to survive their treacherous journey.
+Tapping into this energy helps them dig their way to the surface, crawl across the beach, swim against waves to open waters until they can find a safe place to hide.
+They do not eat for their first few days of life, and must rely on their energy reserve to survive their journey.

-Once newly hatched sea turtles start moving around and becoming very active, they begin burning off that special, limited energy reserve.
-This active, high-energy state is called a frenzy.
-It can happen at any time, but most often happens during the night or in the early morning.
-If the hatchlings begin to frenzy, they must be and are released as soon as possible to ensure they will have the energy they need to survive.
+Once newly hatched sea turtles start moving around and becoming active, they begin burning off their reserved energy.
+The active, high-energy state is called a frenzy.
+It can happen at any time, however, it typically occurs at night or early morning.
+If the hatchlings begin to frenzy, they must be released as soon as possible to ensure they will have the energy they need to survive.

 Since hatchlings are more likely to be ready for release during the night or in the early morning, public releases are scheduled for the early morning to fit within the biological needs of the hatching turtles.
-But if the hatching turtles begin to frenzy during the night, they are released at that time and the public release may be cancelled, depending on whether any other nests are ready for release.
+But if the hatching turtles begin to frenzy during the night, they are immediately released and the public release may be cancelled, unless threre are other nests ready for release.

-A secondary goal of the program is to increase public awareness of sea turtles and promote support for their conservation.
-Allowing visitors to see and learn about live sea turtle hatchlings, as long as it fits within the biological needs of the turtles, is one of the most effective ways to achieve this goal.
-But public releases only take place when hatching conditions allow, and only a portion of turtles hatched in the park are released during public releases.
-Many enter their frenzy and are released at night, and at various locations in the park to prevent predators from congregating at one release location.
+The program aims to increase public awareness of sea turtles and promote support for their conservation.
+Allowing visitors to see and learn about live sea turtle hatchlings, as long as it fits within the biological needs of the turtles, is one of the most effective ways to reach the public.
+But public releases only take place when conditions allow.
+Only a portion of turtles hatched in the park are released during public releases.
+Many enter their frenzy and are released at night at various locations in the park to prevent predators from congregating at one release location.

-Hatching is a largely unpredictable process.
+Hatching is an unpredictable process.
 It can take 1-4 days from the time a nest begins to hatch until the hatchlings are ready to be released.
-Once a nest begins to hatch, our sea turtle biologists monitor it closely.
-As hatching progresses, they try to estimate when the hatchlings will be ready.
+Once a nest begins to hatch, our sea turtle biologists monitor the nest closely.
+As hatching progresses, biologist try to estimate when the hatchlings will be ready.
 If, by mid-day, it looks like hatchlings from that nest will be ready for release within the next 12-16 hours, a public release may be scheduled for the next morning.

-But much of what is happening is below the surface of the sand, and in the end it is up to the babies to decide when they are ready to go!
-Sometimes they become very active (a state called a frenzy) and must be released during the middle of the night to ensure they will survive.
-And sometimes they take longer to hatch than we thought and are not ready yet.
-In those cases, depending on how many nests are involved, the public hatchling release may end up being cancelled.
-We update our Hatchling Hotline (361-949-7163) and Facebook pages as soon as we can, but that may be at 3:30 a.m. depending on what the babies do.
-So it is best to call that hotline or check our Sea Turtle Program Facebook Page or Park Facebook Page before you drive out to the park to make sure a public hatchling release will still take place.
-Even at that point, bear in mind that if a thunderstorm or other severe weather occurs immediately before or during a hatchling release, the public viewing of the release may be cancelled due to safety concerns.
+But much of what is occurring is below the surface of the sand, and in the end, it is up to the babies to decide when they are ready to go!
+Sometimes they become very active and must be released during the middle of the night to ensure survival.
+Sometimes they take longer to hatch than initially thought and are not ready for release.
+In some cases, depending on how many nests are involved, the public hatchling release may end up being cancelled.
+We update our Hatchling Hotline (361-949-7163) and Facebook pages as soon as we can, but that may be at 3:30 a.m.
+So it is best to call the hotline or check our Sea Turtle Program Facebook Page or Park Facebook Page before you drive to the park to ensure a public hatchling release will occur.
+Please note, forecasts of thunderstorms or other severe weather events immediately before or during a hatchling release, may contribute to the cancelling of a public release.

 What is the best way to find out about the next hatchling release?